Stevar81/Aritmaniac/documents/hourAccounting.md

 ## 1.3.
 17-20
 improvement in javadoc, checkstyle, description, class diagram and sequence diagram

 ## 4.3.
-11-15
+11-16
 More tests.
-Trying to make jar-file work in ubuntu
+Trying to create a working jar-file in ubuntu -> didn't work.
+Wrote a testing document.